KevinDoughty/Hypermatic/README.md

 But my requests are dismissed as trivial.
 Indeed, subtraction is trivial, but without this additive animation would not be possible in CSS Transitions.
-The web development world will be stuck with their inferior "to-animations" algorithm that unlike relative animation cannot blend timing functions, keyframes, or sequential animations.
+The web development world will be stuck with their inferior "to-animations" algorithm that, unlike relative animation, cannot blend timing functions, keyframes, or sequential animations.

 Using milliseconds is not a good way to design animations.
 Web-Animations is in line with the ancient setTimeout syntax,